Wildlife radio telemetry: Tracking animals

 Direct tracking and triangulation methods allow the operator to locate a tagged animal.
 Direct or VHF tracking involves using a directional antenna to follow the signal given off by the transmitter to the exact location of the tagged animal.
 The operator rotates the antenna until the loudest signal is found.
 The operator follows the signal, checking the direction of the signal frequently until he or she reaches the tagged animal.
 Triangulation is often used when an animal is on private or inaccessible property because it allows the operator to remotely determine the location of the tagged animal.
 The operator obtains three or more azimuths or bearings from locations around the signal and calculates the intersection of the azimuths to estimate the location of the transmitted animal.

 Global positioning tracking involves a receiver that picks up signals from satellites to determine the location of a transmitted animal over time.
 The GPS transmitter is attached to an animal and records the location of the animal on the device by estimating the time taken for radio signals from at least three satellites to travel to the GPS transmitter.
 The data is collected by recapturing the animal to remove the GPS transmitter or remotely downloading the data off the transmitter.
 These units are often heavier and shorter-lived than the ones used for VHF tracking.
 Global positioning tracking is useful for migrating animals because their locations can accurately be determined, regardless of the distance they are from the operator.

 Satellite tracking is similar to GPS tracking and allows animal movement to be tracked globally.
 This form of tracking is useful for remote or inaccessible areas.
 Many of these systems implement platform terminal transmitters (PTT) that send electromagnetic signals to Argos equipment found on satellites.
 The Argos receivers estimate the distance to the transmitter to determine its location.
 This data is received by the Argos data collection relay system.
 The PTT transmitters require larger batteries, causing them to be heavier than VHF transmitters.
 Satellite tracking is more accurate at locating larger animals that are more exposed to the sky, such as birds or animals living in prairies, open deserts, or savannas.

 Applications

 Wildlife radio telemetry has advanced the research opportunities available for studying animal populations.
 It can be applied to many areas of management and research to determine the habitat use of tagged animals, such as roost and foraging habitat preferences.
 Radio telemetry has been used to study the home range and movement of populations.
 Specific migratory routes and dispersal behavior can be followed through radio tracking.
 Survivorship is often monitored with radio telemetry by studying age and mortality rates.
+Technologies developed by companies such as Wildlife Drones have expanded these capabilities, enabling data collection using drone-based systems.

 It is important that any negative effects of attaching radio-transmitters to animals are reported to improve methods and reduce harm to individuals in future studies.